Internal Funding Opportunities

 The Kenneth C. Griffin Research Catalyst Award is a one-year award for up to $100,000 to support novel preclinical and translational research.
 This award supports early-career researchers to pursue translational discoveries, which will ultimately lead to significant, long-term grant funding from federal agencies and the private sector.

-Priority Criteria for Award Selection:
+Priority Criteria for Award Selection

-• Investigators without evidence of long-standing research effort in direct line of the proposed area of study.
+• Investigators without evidence of long-standing research effort in direct line of the proposed area of study

-• Well-articulated translational scientific potential.
+• Well-articulated translational scientific potential

-• Distinction from other areas of funded investigation.
+• Distinction from other areas of funded investigation

 The Proposal Revision Award is a one-year award for up to $100,000 to support the preparation of a revision and resubmission of an application for federal research support.
 The prior extramural application must have received a priority score and full review by the sponsor within the past two years.
 Training grants (e.g., K08, K23, TL2) and R03 submissions do not qualify for this award.
+This award will accept applications through December 13, 2024.

 The Program Accelerator Award is a one-year award for up to $75,000 to support planning and development of program project-related applications expected to lead to a submission within 18-24 months of the start of funding.
 Support justification may include administrative and grant writing support, material support for preliminary data generation, and personnel support.

-Priority Criteria for Award Selection:
+Priority Criteria for Award Selection

-• Novel clinical, translational, and basic scientific synergy (Does not need to be a new line of scientific inquiry to the principal investigator or research team).
+• Novel clinical, translational, and basic scientific synergy (does not need to be a new line of scientific inquiry to the principal investigator or research team).

 The Scientific Advocacy Award provides up to $1,000 per year to advocate for children's health research at the regional and national level and raise the stature of Stanley Manne Children's Research Institute and Ann & Robert H. Lurie Children's Hospital of Chicago investigators in scientific advocacy.

-Priority Criteria for Award Selection:
+Priority Criteria for Award Selection

-• Evidence that the proposed role and engagement by the awardee will have influence on children's health research.
+• Evidence that the proposed role and engagement by the awardee will have influence on children's health research

-• National level advocacy.
+• National level advocacy

-• A sustained advocacy plan.
+• A sustained advocacy plan

 The Schreiber Family Center for Early Childhood Health and Wellness is excited to announce our Generating Research on Outcomes of exposures and experiences from Womb to age 5 (GROW to 5) Planning Grant initiative.
 The Center will support up to three one-year grant awards, allowing for the collection of pilot data, that will increase the competitiveness of extramural proposals for career development (K), R, P, and U-series awards.